git-for-windows/git-for-windows.github.io/Silent-or-Unattended-Installation.md

 You can also load install parameters from a file with `/LOADINF="filename"`, and you can record parameters to a file using `/SAVEINF="filename"`.

-Example for saving selected options to a file:
+Example for saving selected options to a file during an interactive run started from the command-line:

 ```
 Git-<version>-<bitness>.exe /SAVEINF=git_options.ini